 To learn how to conduct your own root cause analysis using contact angle measurements, download our free eBook: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers

-All of these manufacturer’s were experiencing adhesion problems in their process.
-Whether printing, painting, coating, cleaning, sealing or bonding, they all had instituted some kind of surface preparation, cleaning or treatment process and conducted these procedures as instructed by the equipment or adhesive vendors.
+All of these manufacturers were experiencing adhesion problems in their processes.
+Whether printing, painting, coating, cleaning, sealing, or bonding, they all had instituted some kind of surface preparation, cleaning, or treatment process and conducted these procedures as instructed by the equipment or adhesive vendors.
 This fact begs the question, why was that not sufficient?

 If we add a measurement of surface quality to the equation, we can predict a different outcome in each of the four examples: